 We provide competitive compensation for our employees We have historically offered annual bonuses and stock-based compensation for eligible employees.
-As a result of our recent cost reduction plan, our executive officers and certain of our employees have taken salary reductions, although all of them have since had their salaries reinstated.
+As a result of our recent cost reduction plan, our executive officers and certain of our employees have taken salary reductions.
 We can give no assurance that such plan will not have an adverse effect on our ability to attract and/or retain employees or remain competitive for talent.